MyProtein are the go-to supplement company for Joe public.

-They’re relatively cheap, they get great reviews, and perhaps most importantly, they do LOADS of flavours.
+Their products are relatively cheap, they get great reviews, are high quality (check out this study on Labdoor on the quality of protein in tons of different brands of whey) and perhaps most importantly, they do LOADS of flavours.

-This is great for people new to the world of whey protein, because they’ll struggle to find a flavour they don’t like (or at least don’t like the sound of) as well as veteran protein shake chuggers, because they’ll always have something new to try (even if it is something obscure and un-pronuceable).
+This is great for people new to the world of whey protein because they’ll struggle to find a flavour they don’t like the taste of (or at least don’t like the sound of) as well as veteran protein shake chuggers, because they’ll always have something new to try (even if it is something obscure and un-pronounceable).

-Luckily for you, I’ve tried almost all of them, is here’s my mini review of each flavour;
+Luckily for you, I’ve tried almost all of them, so here’s my mini review of each flavour.

 The old faithfuls – but don’t just expect chocolate, strawberry and vanilla; the range is punctuated with old fashioned family-favourite desserts, old skool sweets and modern takes on the aforementioned classic flavours.